alekskukoba/PortaTestTask/README.md

-# PortaTestTask
-## Test task for PortaOne become a developer.
+# Test task for PortaOne become a developer.
 Programm processing file with numbers, finds max, min, average and mean value.

 ## To run programm download executable from build folder.